melodee-project/melodee-next/docs/MEDIA_WORKFLOW_REFACTOR.md

    - Album remains in staging with status='rejected'
    - Log error details to `staging_items.notes`
    - User can review and retry or delete
+The `/api/staging/promote` endpoint iterates approved items and runs this per-album transaction, returning a summary of successes and failures to the UI; failed albums remain in staging with `status='rejected'`.

 **Benefits**:
 - Atomic promotion - all or nothing